Hector Ó hEochagáin: Career

 In the 2010 autumn schedule of RTÉ 2fm, Ó hEochagáin was selected as the new presenter of the breakfast show, from 7 to 9am, starting on 4 October 2010, and broadcast from the RTÉ studios in Galway.
 The show was axed in December 2013, and in September 2014 Ó hEochagáin vowed that he would "never work for 2FM again".

 In January 2013 he presented a new four-part series called Hector Goes on RTÉ 1.
 Part One of the series, ‘Hector Goes Holy’, sees him discussing the role of the Catholic Church in the contemporary Republic of Ireland (he didn't cover Northern Ireland, or Ulster more generally, in the episode).

 Part Two, called ‘Hector Goes Traveller’, has him discovering the Traveller lifestyle today in Ireland.
 Part Three, ‘Hector Goes Country’, sees him in the company of Mike Denver, and discovering the world of Country and Western music in Ireland.
 The final episode in the series, ‘Hector Goes Hunting’, sees him in the world of hunting and shooting in Ireland.
 The series was broadcast on RTÉ 1 and reached over 1.8 million viewers.
 A new series of Hector Goes started airing in March 2014.
 The first episode was called Hector Goes Fishing, and the second episode aired on 10 March and was called Hector goes Courtin.

-Ó hEochagáin has also covered for Ian Dempsey on Today FM during 2015.